Cronista/reboque_script/README.md

 There are some jobs listed that do not apply, either because the job generated no value, or the value does not match the control.

-This step is to be done by scrapping Localiza jobs dashboard into a dictionary or dataset and compare each pair of monetary value and job identifier with the analogous 	in the control dataset, accessed in a service called altem.com, that will also be transformed into a workable and comparable dataset.
+This step is to be done by scraping Localiza jobs dashboard into a dictionary or dataset and compare each pair of monetary value and job identifier with the analogous 	in the control dataset, accessed in a service called altem.com, that will also be transformed into a workable and comparable dataset.

 If the job is marked positive in this step, it will be skipped and analyzed manually.